salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

     <span slot="body">{ item.id } { item.name }</span>
 </x-child>
 ```
-To implement this proposal, LWC will add support for using `<template>` to demark a named slot content.

 ### Svelte
 In [Svelte](https://svelte.dev/docs#template-syntax-slot-slot-key-value), a child component can values back to its parent using props(short for properties).